dwavesystems/dwave-ocean-sdk/docs/docs_cli.rst

 =======

-The :code:`dwave solvers` command queries which D-Wave compute resources are currently available to your account based.
+The :code:`dwave solvers` command queries which D-Wave compute resources are currently available to your account.

 .. cli-example-solvers-start-marker